rsdoiel/antenna/science_and_technology.md

 ---

-## Microsoft cutting more jobs as new year begins
+## Microsoft trims jobs as new year begins

-date: 2025-01-09, updated: 2025-01-09, from: The Register (UK I.T.
+date: 2025-01-09, updated: 2025-01-10, from: The Register (UK I.T.
 News)

-<h4>Redmond claims cuts are performance based</h4> <p>Microsoft kicks off the new year with more job cuts, as fewer than 1 percent of employees reportedly face the axe.…</p>
+<h4>Redmond claims tiny cuts are performance based</h4> <p>Microsoft kicks off the new year with more job cuts, albeit fewer than one percent of employees reportedly face the ax.…</p>

 <br>